zachwinter/COVID-USA/README.md

 * *Fast*.
 Thanks to instancing techniques and a hardware-accelerated `ctx.drawImage()`, rasterization of the map and datapoints only happens once – giving you a fluid, jank-free experience even when zooming or panning.
 * *Compare*.
 Click on any county to open a chart visualizing its data over time.
 Select multiple counties simultaneously and compare them within a shared, synchronized date range.
 * *Mobile-friendly*.
 Full touch gesture interactions for both map & charts.
 * *Share*.
-Copy a URL to the clipboard linking directly to the visualization on your selected day.
+Copy a URL to the clipboard linking directly to the visualization on a selected day.

 ## Overview